Remedial notice review policy

 • Vary the original decision, which means changing one or more parts of the original notice by making amendments

-• Set aside the original decision, which means withdrawing the original notice
+• Set aside the original decision, which means revoking the original notice

-The review officer must provide written reasons explaining their decision when they communicate the outcome.
+The internal review officer must provide a written statement of reasons, explaining their decision.

-If the review decision is to affirm or vary the notice or substituted it with a new notice you must comply with the notice requirements within the specified timeframes.
+If the review decision is to affirm or vary the notice, or substitute it with a new notice, you must comply with the notice requirements within the specified timeframes.

-After the internal review decision has been made, compliance with the notice requirements will be assessed by an authorised officer in the relevant EPA Region or council, not the internal review officer.
+After the internal review decision has been made, compliance with the notice requirements will be assessed by an authorised officer in the relevant EPA team or council, not the internal review officer.

 When is an internal review discontinued?